Exploring Sanmachi-suji and the Sake Breweries of Takayama Old Town

 Nearby is the Miyagawa river that separates the the Old town from the rest of Takayama.
 A red bridge connects the two districts, and is also a popular tourist spot for taking photos.

-Best Hotels in Takayama
+Best Hotels Near Takayama Old Town

 Fav Hotel Takayama - Newly built, luxurious hotel right in the center of Takayama, not too expensive for the quality as well.